End-of-Service Gratuity in the GCC (2026)

 - Final amount: $82,000 (resignation or termination, minimal difference)

-Kuwait (Law No. 6 of 2010)
+Kuwait (law no. 6 of 2010)

 Kuwait's law creates a ceiling on total gratuity and penalizes early resignation.